Why Do Dogs Bite?

 In the animal kingdom, fratricide occurs in many species, including among wild canids.
 They may not kill the sibling directly, but their intentions are to squeeze them out of access to the same resources.
 Survival of the fittest starts early in nature.

-At the head of this chapter, I shared a few statistics about the ramifications of biting dogs.
+At the beginning of this post, I shared a few statistics about the ramifications of biting dogs.
 What they don’t reveal are breeds, ages of victims, or any other circumstances surrounding the event.
-Without making this a polarizing look at dog breeds and breed specific legislation, be assured that the selection criterion to create the breed of dog that could turn and drive a 2000 pound bull is the same criterion used to develop a breed capable of a 500 yard outrun to look for livestock it cannot see, or the dog that willingly dives into frigid water to retrieve a bird shot by a hunter.
+Without making this a dispute over dog breeds and breed-specific legislation, be assured that the selection criterion used to create the breed of dog that could turn and drive a 2000-pound bull is the same criterion used to develop a breed capable of a 500-yard outrun to look for livestock it cannot see, and the dog that willingly dives into frigid water to retrieve a bird it will never consume.

 All of these behaviors are related, and all of them have been teased out and exploited through the careful selection of traits that are native to all dogs; the predatory motor pattern sequence:

-Evolution didn’t sharpen their skill as hunters.
-On the contrary, if that were true, wolves would mirror African Wild Dogs as the most successful cooperative hunters, and they don’t.
 African Wild Dogs are successful roughly 85% of the attempts to bring down game, where wolves are successful roughly 14% of the time.
 Both are cooperative hunters that hunt in family groups.
+It’s a numbers game.
+The solitary hunter has less chance of survival than a community of hunters.
+The more, the merrier!

 Evolution endowed wild dogs with the temerity to keep trying.
 Natural selection is sort of a law of averages.
 In a certain ecosystem, there are going to be features that benefit few and test many.
 As resources begin to fade, evolution favors the adaptation of physiology that can overcome the new ‘odds’.
 Sensitive noses to locate game over longer distances, sharper teeth and more powerful jaws to tear flesh and crush bone, longer legs to run greater distances, heavier coats that are designed to insulate in the winter and shed in the summer.